saworbit/diffkeeper/README.md

 ## The Solution

-DiffKeeper is a 12MB Go agent that runs inside your container to:
+DiffKeeper is a 6.5MB Go agent that runs inside your container to:

 1. **Watch** specific directories for file changes (using fsnotify)
-2. **Capture** compressed binary deltas when files change (bsdiff)
+2. **Capture** compressed file snapshots when files change (gzip)
-3. **Store** tiny diffs externally (BoltDB on small PV or host mount)
+3. **Store** deltas externally (BoltDB on small PV or host mount)
 4. **Replay** changes on restart for sub-5-second recovery

+> **MVP Note:** Current version stores compressed full-file snapshots.
+Binary diff support (bsdiff) is planned for v1.0 to further reduce storage requirements.

 ```
 [Your App] → writes files → [DiffKeeper Agent] → stores deltas